khushi25bai11248-oss/RoomSwapSystem/README.md

 - Register new students by entering their ID, name, email, and current room number.

--View the details of all registered students along with their assigned rooms.
+- View the details of all registered students along with their assigned rooms.

--Find students using their exact ID or by searching their name without worrying about letter case.
+- Find students using their exact ID or by searching their name without worrying about letter case.

--Add hostel rooms by specifying the room number, room type, and availability status.
+- Add hostel rooms by specifying the room number, room type, and availability status.

--View all rooms and check whether a particular room is occupied or available.
+- View all rooms and check whether a particular room is occupied or available.

--Submit room-swapping requests between two registered students.
+- Submit room-swapping requests between two registered students.

--View all swap requests and track their status as Pending, Accepted, or Rejected.
+- View all swap requests and track their status as Pending, Accepted, or Rejected.

--Approve a pending swap request and automatically exchange the rooms assigned to both students.
+- Approve a pending swap request and automatically exchange the rooms assigned to both students.

--Reject a pending request without making any changes to the students' room assignments.
+- Reject a pending request without making any changes to the students' room assignments.

--Prevent invalid operations such as duplicate student IDs, repeated room numbers, swapping with oneself, incorrect menu choices, and processing the same request more   than once.
+- Prevent invalid operations such as duplicate student IDs, repeated room numbers, swapping with oneself, incorrect menu choices, and processing the same request more    than once.

 ## Requirements